stefanobartoletti/bricks-docs/docs/theme/folders/README.md

 Compiled resources coming from `src` and built by Gulp, directly loaded into the theme.

 ::: warning
-The contents of this folder are deleted and overwritten by compiling tasks.
-You should not put anything here manually
+The contents of this folder are automatically updated and overwritten by compiling tasks.
+You should not manualy edit anything here.
 :::